Vsyengo/Middlebury_datacenters_sustainability/Reports/report.md

 # Data Center Sustainability Report
 ## 1. Introduction

-Middlebury College has long been a leader in sustainability, yet its growing data centers are an often-overlooked part of its energy and emissions profile.
+Middlebury College has long been a leader in sustainability, yet its growing data centers are an often an overlooked part of its energy and emissions profile.
 This analysis explores a scenario-based model: what if Middlebury’s data centers were powered by a 750 kW solar array dedicated solely to their energy needs?
 Using a year of simulated data, I assessed how this system could influence grid reliance, emissions, and operating costs.
 The goal is to identify areas for optimization and demonstrate potential environmental and cost-saving impacts.

 **Tools used**: `pandas`, `matplotlib`, `seaborn`, `scikit-learn`